AlgoMaster Logo

 Easy Problems (LeetCode Easy)

-These should take 15 to 25 minutes total.
-The approach is usually obvious, so compress Phase 2 to 1-2 minutes.
-Spend extra time on clean code, thorough testing, and follow-up discussion.
+These usually take 15 to 25 minutes in total.
+The approach is straightforward, so Phase 2 compresses to 1-2 minutes, and the freed-up time goes into clean code, thorough testing, and follow-up discussion.

 PhaseTime